sqot0/hono-cloudflare-workers-starter/README.md

 - **Better Auth** provides secure authentication out of the box.
 - **Zod** makes validation easy and reliable.
 - The project is easy to change:
-  - To switch databases, update the provider in lib/better-auth/index.ts, adjust Drizzle and client setup in db/index.ts, and run the codegen command (`pnpm run ba:g`, `npm run ba:g`, or `yarn ba:g`).
+  - To switch databases, update the provider in lib/better-auth/index.ts, adjust Drizzle and client setup in db/index.ts, change db variable type in types.ts and run the codegen command (`pnpm run ba:g`, `npm run ba:g`, or `yarn ba:g`).

 ## Requirements